CitadelStronghold/match/docs/README.md

 The tool requires two input files: a log file and a text file containing regex patterns.
 The parser operates in two modes: inclusive regex and exclusive regex, which can be determined by the presence of an empty line in the regex file.

-### Comments
-- Lines in the regex file starting with the '#' character are considered as comments and are ignored by the parser.
+Lines in the regex file starting with the '#' character are considered as comments and are ignored by the parser.

 ### [Examples](https://github.com/Eshnek/match/tree/main/tests)